-OVERVIEW: USArtists International provides grants to U.S.-based music, dance, and theater artists to perform at well-regarded festivals and performing arts markets anywhere in the world.
+OVERVIEW: USArtists International provides grants to U.S.-based music, dance, and theater performers at well-regarded festivals and performing arts markets anywhere in the world.

 IP TAKE: USArtists International provides for a unique travel grant, defraying the costs of performing artists who showcase their acts abroad.
-Solo and ensemble theater artists are significant beneficiaries of these grants, but be sure you're a non-profit entity (or fiscally sponsored by a reputable one).
+Solo and ensemble theater performers are significant beneficiaries of these grants, but grant seekers must be a non-profit entity (or fiscally sponsored by a reputable one).

-There are, stipulations regarding the types of international performances that qualify.
-USAI covers festival and performing arts markets, both of which need to be curated—meaning you are selected to perform your theatrical piece; it’s not open-entry.
+There are, of course, stipulations as to what types of international performances qualify.
+USAI covers festival and performing arts markets, both of which need to be curated—meaning performers must be selected to perform; it is not open-entry.
 The festival or market also needs to be international in scope, a bill that either singularly touts American performing artists or represents performing artists from at least two countries beyond the host nation.
 The festival or performing arts market also has to program a “consistently high level of activity,” including performances, lectures, and workshops.

-And of course, you have to be a very good theater act yourself in order to garner a USAI grant.
-USAI is looking for “artistic excellence,” which it doesn’t define but will judge for itself when it reviews your work samples and takes a look at your performing resume.
+Additionally, performers must be talented to garner a USAI grant.
+USAI states that it seeks “artistic excellence,” which it does not define.
+It will judge for itself when it reviews work samples and looks over a grant seeker’s performing resume.

-Lastly, USAI seeks diversity within all these forms of excellence, stating: “Priority consideration is given to those application that are exemplary in meeting the review criteria and foster the program’s goals of broad domestic and international geographic representation as well as diverse aesthetic expression.”
+Lastly, USAI seeks diversity within all these forms of excellence and states: “Priority consideration is given to those application that are exemplary in meeting the review criteria and foster the program’s goals of broad domestic and international geographic representation as well as diverse aesthetic expression.”

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)